tenzir/tenzir/docker/thehive/README.md

 > **Warning** The TheHive and Cortex integrations are considered experimental
 > and subject to change without notice.

-This integration brings together VAST and TheHive, supporting the following use
+This integration brings together Tenzir and TheHive, supporting the following use
 cases:

 1. Trigger a historical query to contextualize an observable through a [Cortex Analyzer][cortex-analyzers-docs].
 This integration spawns an historical query directly from the TheHive UI.

-2. Forward alerts from VAST to TheHive.
-We provide a small "app" that loads is capable of loading both stored and continuously incoming alerts from a running VAST instance.
+2. Forward alerts from Tenzir to TheHive.
+We provide a small "app" that loads is capable of loading both stored and continuously incoming alerts from a running Tenzir instance.

-### The VAST Cortex Analyzer
+### The Tenzir Cortex Analyzer

 The analyzer can issue queries for observables with the following types: